Rashtrasant Tukadoji Maharaj Nagpur University

 Besides the highly-qualified and experienced full time teachers, the

-all people of rich experience and great expertise in news reporting,
+people of rich experience and great expertise in news reporting, editing,

-by the media industry.
-The Department has a nearly 100 per cent
+the media industry.
+The Department has a nearly 100 per cent placement

-placement record in terms of getting jobs for those interested in
+record in terms of getting jobs for those interested in joining the print

 Duration: Two years (four semesters)